sh-dinho/django-project/README.md

 ### Objective

-Your assignment is to build an internal API for a fake financial institution using Python and any framework.
+Your assignment is to build an internal API for a fake financial institution using Django and any frontend framework

 ### Brief